aijaz/blog/content/posts/2016/08/2016-08-28-moving-to-pelican.markdown

 - Python
 ---

 Several times in the past few months I have tried to add a post to this blog.
-But I couldn't because of some obsure Ruby error whenever I tried to generate the blog using Octopress.
+But I couldn't because of some obscure Ruby error whenever I tried to generate the blog using Octopress.
 There was so much friction in the simple act of adding a new post, that I finally decided enough was enough and moved the blog to Pelican.

 <!-- more -->